Rohithsai-GitHub/AI-Movie-Recommender/README.md

 1. **Offline Poster Pre‐Fetch**

    * All poster URLs are computed once and stored in `tmdb_dataset_with_posters.csv`.
 No runtime API calls means faster page loads and zero rate‐limit concerns.
+Note: I have already added poster url's in the provided dataset.
+Posters.py is for understanding.

 2. **Precomputed Similarity Matrix**